Secrets to Making Clear Broth and Consommé from Scratch, It’s Practically Free and Healthy, too.

 Let’s see the stock making method in action:

 I have a 1 gallon bucket with a lid in my chest freezer.
 The bucket came with coconut oil and now that the coconut oil has been used up I’ll re-purpose this for my stock making scrap bucket.
 I chop up some onions for hamburgers.
 I check the peel and outer segment of the onion for mold.
 If there is no mold it can go in the bucket, including the paper skin.
 Don’t put anything that has even a speck of mold into your scrap bucket.
 Cut the mold away, before saving the good part.
 I wash and peel some carrots and put the peels into the scrap bucket.
 I bring in some peas from the garden and shell them and add the shells to the scrap bucket too.
-It doesn’t matter if the parts of the vegetables are normally edible, because they are added for flavour, vitamins, and richness.
+It doesn’t matter if the parts of the vegetables are normally edible because they are added for flavour, vitamins, and richness.
 They will be strained out of the final stock.
 Even the ends of lettuce or the leaves of celery can be added to the stock to increase its richness and flavour.
-If you are making vegetable stock, add some spicy vegetables and herbs to give more complex flavour – peppers, garlic, celery, fennel, for instance.
+If you are making vegetable stock, add some spicy vegetables and herbs to give a more complex flavour – peppers, garlic, celery, fennel, for instance.

 Any meat juice from roasting or frying meat will also go into my bucket.
 If I have a roast, I might add the bone to the bucket, when I serve the roast to my family for dinner.
 I usually keep bones separate in Ziploc bags in my freezer, because this lets me make a poultry broth or a meat broth as I need it, rather than being stuck with what is already frozen in the stock scrap bucket.
 Make your broth as soon as the bucket is full.

-When stock is reduced, skim any fat from the surface of the broth, before packaging or preserving by pressure canning.
+When stock is reduced, skim any fat from the surface of the broth, before packaging or preserving it by pressure canning.
 Fat may be clarified and used for other purposes.

 If I just have one of two pints of broth, I will just put them into a Ziploc bag in my freezer.
 But when the garden is producing well and I have a lot of vegetables to use up before they spoil, I might do a mega-session of stock making over a few days and can it all in my pressure canner.